IRC operator

 An IRC operator (often abbreviated as IRCop or oper) is a user on an Internet Relay Chat network who has privileged access.
-IRC operators are charged with the task of enforcing the network's rules, and in many cases, improving the network in various areas.
+IRC operators are the equivalent of system operators in general computing usage, charged with the task of enforcing the network's rules, and in many cases, improving the network in various areas.
 The permissions available to an IRC operator vary according to the server software in use, and the server's configuration.

 IRC operators are divided into local and global operators.
 The former are limited to the server(s) they have specific access to; however, global operators can perform actions affecting all users on the network.
 In order to perform their duties, IRC operators usually have the ability to: